Quantifying Information Extraction using Generalized Quantum Measurements

-This definition of a finer coarse-graining, while simple-looking, represents a major stepping stone in our understanding.
-It looks different from the previously introduced definitions 2.~and~6.~in~\cite{safranek2019long}, which considered vectors of only projective coarse-grainings.
-However, as we show in Appendix~\ref{app:equivalence_definitions}, it turns out that this definition is equivalent to the older definition when applied on the same restricted set, and therefore represents its direct generalization.\footnote{It may turn out that there is an even better, more encompassing generalization of a finer vector of coarse-graining, for which we have some evidence.
-We leave this for another publication.}
+This definition of finer coarse-graining, while simple-looking, represents a major stepping stone in our understanding.
+It looks different from the previously introduced Definitions 2 and 6 in Ref.~\cite{safranek2019long}, which considered vectors of only projective coarse-grainings.
+However, as we show in Append.~\ref{app:equivalence_definitions}, it turns out that this definition is equivalent to the older definition when applied on the same restricted set, and therefore represents its direct generalization.